nick-brown/ruby-interview-questions/README.md

 Q: What does the colon syntax do?
 A: The colon is an initializer of the class Symbol.

-Q: True or False, Is it possible to initialize a symbol with Symbol.new?
+Q: True or False: It's possible to initialize a symbol with Symbol.new
 A: False